Debit Card Disputes, Fraud and FAQ

 PIN Based Transactions

-If you believe someone used your ATM or Debit card and PIN to complete transactions without your knowledge or permission, and you did not authorize anyone to perform ATM withdrawals or other ATM transactions on your account, complete the PIN-Based Transaction Statement of Fraud.
+If you believe someone used your ATM or Debit card and PIN to complete transactions without your knowledge or permission, and you did not authorize anyone to perform ATM withdrawals or other ATM transactions on your account, complete the ATM Transaction Statement of Fraud Form.
 This form must be completed by the person whose name appears on the card, and the card with the suspected fraudulent activity must be closed.
 Please call us at 888.336.2700 during normal business hours, or 888.918.7880 after hours to close your card.
 This will prevent any further transactions on this card.

 Determining Dispute or Fraud